The monkey and the coconuts: Williams version

-The negative coconuts approach doesn't apply to the Williams version, at least not for any reasonably small |N|, so a more systematic approach is needed.
+Trial and error fails to solve Williams's version, so a more systematic approach is needed.

 Using a sieve

 The search space can be reduced by a series of increasingly larger factors by observing the structure of the problem so that a bit of trial and error finds the solution.
 The search space is much smaller if one starts with the number of coconuts received by each man in the morning division, because that number is much smaller than the number in the original pile.

 If F is the number of coconuts each sailor receives in the final division in the morning, the pile in the morning is 5F, which must also be divisible by 4, since the last sailor in the night combined 4 piles for the morning division.
 So the morning pile, call the number n, is a multiple of 20.
 The pile before the last sailor woke up must have been 5/4(n)+1.
 If only one sailor woke up in the night, then 5/4(20)+1 = 26 works for the minimum number of coconuts in the original pile.
 But if two sailors woke up, 26 is not divisible by 4, so the morning pile must be some multiple of 20 that yields a pile divisible by 4 before the last sailor wakes up.
 It so happens that 3*20=60 works for two sailors: applying the recursion formula for n twice yields 96 as the smallest number of coconuts in the original pile.
 96 is divisible by 4 once more, so for 3 sailors awakening, the pile could have been 121 coconuts.
-But 121 isn't divisible by 4, so for 4 sailors awakening, one needs to make another leap.
+But 121 is not divisible by 4, so for 4 sailors awakening, one needs to make another leap.
 At this point, the analogy becomes obtuse, because in order to accommodate 4 sailors awakening, the morning pile must be some multiple of 60: if one is persistent, it may be discovered that 17*60=1020 does the trick and the minimum number in the original pile would be 2496.
 A last iteration on 2496 for 5 sailors awakening, i.e. 5/4(2496)+1 brings the original pile to 3121 coconuts.